-The regional indices are shown for information but care should be taken in interpreting the results, especially where there are relatively few respondents.
+The regional indices are shown for information but care should be taken in interpreting the results, especially where there are relatively few respondents, as there may be atypical influences in individual operator results.

 The CPT Cost Index is compiled by an independent consultant using data supplied directly to that consultant by a representative selection of bus and coach operators who are members of CPT, to satisfy regulatory guidance.

-Address any queries to: Richard Delahoy CMILT, SiGNAL Training & Consultancy Services
+Address any queries to:

+Richard Delahoy CMILT, SiGNAL Training & Consultancy Services